 In vitro studies indicated that clinical drug-drug interactions as a result of lorlatinib-mediated inhibition of breast cancer resistance protein (BCRP, systemically), multidrug and toxin extrusion protein (MATE)2K, organic anion transporter (OAT)1, and organic cation transporter (OCT)2 are unlikely.
 In vitro studies indicated that lorlatinib is an inhibitor of P-glycoprotein (P-gp) and that it activates PXR, with the net effect in vivo being moderate induction.
-Lorlatinib may have the potential to inhibit BCRP (GI tract), OATP1B1, OATP1B3, OCT1, MATE1, and OAT3 at clinically relevant concentrations.
+In vitro studies indicated that lorlatinib may have the potential to inhibit BCRP (gastrointestinal tract), OATP1B1, OATP1B3, OCT1, MATE1 and OAT3 at clinically relevant concentrations.
+Lorlatinib should be used with caution in combination with substrates of BCRP, OATP1B1, OATP1B3, OCT1, MATE1 and OAT3 as clinically relevant changes in the plasma exposure of these substrates cannot be ruled out.